mikeTwoTimes/hangman/README.md

 # Compilation

-Enter 'make' in the cloned repo to generate the executable, and object files.
+Enter 'make' in the cloned repo to generate the executable and object files.

 # Usage

-You will have to pass the "words.txt" file around with the executable.
-Other than that it works like a regular hangman game.
-The words aren't the best but it is still pretty fun to mess around with especially if you're bored at work or class.
+You will have to pass the "words.txt" file around with the executable, and your terminal  must have [ANSI escape code](https://gist.github.com/fnky/458719343aabd01cfb17a3a4f7296797) support.

 # Blazingly Fast?